We Use Basecamp

 It took a lot of searching, but I finally found our ideal solution.

-Yours may be different, but you owe it to yourself to try Basecamp.
+Yours may be different, but you owe it to yourself and your team to try Basecamp.